tinko26/ao/docs/api/src/ao_sys/ao_sleep.h.md

 typedef struct ao_sleep_t ao_sleep_t;
 ```

-This type represents the sleeping of a task.
+Represents the sleeping of a task.

 # Structs